CodySchrank/MTT/README.md

 Comments like `//` are ignored in c# files.
 Comments like `/* */` could cause undefined behavior.

-Tested on Windows 10, macOS Mojave, and Ubuntu 18.04
+Tested on Windows 10, macOS Big Sur, and Ubuntu 18.04

 Follows the case and naming conventions of each language.